How do I enter a refund from a vendor in Accounts Payable?

 1. In Accounts Payable, from Tasks, select Record Manual/Print Quick Checks.

-• If you don’t want to use a check number, select EFT Payment as the payment type and assign a Reference Number instead
+• If you don’t want to use a check number, select EFT Payment and assign a Reference Number.

 2. Use your Accounts Payable bank account and enter $0.00 as the amount.
 Enter the remaining check information.
 Press ENTER or TAB to move the cursor to the invoice grid.

-• If you choose Manual Check for the payment type, you must use a check number from your operating bank account
+• If you choose Manual Check, you must use a check number from your operating bank account.

-• This manual check should be for a zero amount.
-You can reconcile it as part of your next bank reconciliation
+• Enter this check as a zero amount and reconcile it as part of your next bank reconciliation.

-• If you don't want to use a check number from your actual bank or the EFT Payment type, use another bank.
-Set up a bank account specifically for vendor refunds and use that bank account to pay the manual check
+• If you don't want to use an actual check number or and EFT, use another bank.
+Set up a bank account specifically for vendor refunds and use that bank for the manual check.

 3. Click List and select the credit invoices related to the refund (that is, the "CR"/"RFD" invoice).
 Accept the credit invoices.